 This doughnut, though, is so quintessentially LA: a classic, round, cake-style doughnut customised with jalapeno peppers, hot sauce and sour cream, topped with cheddar cheese.

-One of the best plated desserts LA has to offer at the moment is the rose clove chocolate donut at Bavel, the new Middle Eastern restaurant from Ori Menasche and Genevieve Gergis.
+One of the best plated desserts LA has to offer at the moment is the rose clove chocolate donut at Bavel, the new Middle Eastern restaurant from Ori Menashe and Genevieve Gergis.
 As the pastry chef, Gergis has created this ultra-sophisticated dessert: three pillow-shaped doughnuts – dark with cocoa and barely sweet, plus the delicate texture of fine-crumbed cake – which are dusted with rose-scented sugar.

 The touch of clove subtly balances the richness of the cocoa and the perfume of the rose.
 And the accents are equally subtle and delicious: sherry diplomat cream (an old-fashioned concoction of sherry-flavoured pastry cream lightened with whipped cream), along with a beautiful dark chocolate ganache and candied rose petals.